JuniorLake/CalculatorApp/README.md

 # CalculatorApp

-A Simple Android Calculator App
+A Simple Android Calculator App.

 # What I Learned